morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 The below listing of drivers and chipsets is ranked in order by quality of driver with best at the top.

-The best overall Realtek out-of-kernel drivers currently are the 88x2bu (8812bu and 8822bu chipsets), the 8821cu (8811cu and 8821cu chipsets), the 8812au chipset, and the 8821au (8811au and 8821au chipsets).
-These drivers perform well in all modes that I regularly test.
+The best overall Realtek out-of-kernel drivers currently are the 88x2bu (8812bu and 8822bu chipsets), the 8812au chipset, and the 8821au (8811au and 8821au chipsets).
+These drivers perform reasonably well in all modes that I regularly test.
 I concentrate my testing on client (managed), master (AP) and monitor modes.
+There are missing features and this will likely never be corrected by Realtek.

 My advice, for Linux users needing to buy a new adapter, is to give preference to Mediatek chipset based adapters because the Mediatek drivers are based on Linux Wireless Standards (mac80211) and are maintained in the kernel.
-This makes the Mediatek based adapters much more troublefree in the long run.
+This makes the Mediatek based adapters much more trouble-free in the long run.

 If you are unable to find an adapter based on Mediatek chipsets, then I recommend adapters based on the following chipset:  8812bu.
-I currently recommend you AVOID adapters based on the Realtek 8814au, 8832au and 8852au chipsets as the drivers are not good and I also recommend you AVOID adapters that are multi-state, and multi-function (wifi and bt).
+I currently recommend you AVOID adapters based on the Realtek 8814au, 8821cu, 8811cu, 8832au and 8852au chipsets as the drivers are not good and I also recommend you AVOID adapters that are multi-state, and multi-function (wifi and bt).

 Note: The below sections provide links to drivers and a lot of information.
 Twelve (12) total chipsets are supported with the listed drivers.